 What are Digital Assets?

-- Social media accounts such as Facebook, Twitter, TikTok and Instagram
+- Social media profiles on sites like Facebook, Twitter, TikTok, and Instagram

 - Any websites and domains you own

 - Cloud storage services including Apple iCloud, Google Drive, and Dropbox

 - Files you keep on your desktop, laptop, or mobile device, such as:

 - Family pictures and movies in Word documents